Pesticide contamination of farm water sources

 O. Reg.
 903 of the Ontario Water Resources Act, 1990, allows private well owners to perform certain activities on their own wells.
 However, the equipment, materials and expertise needed generally exceed the abilities and resources of some well owners.
 Consider hiring a licensed well contractor to complete the cleaning of the well.

 Remove the contaminated surface soil when the contamination involves a spill around the well casing.
-If a large quantity of highly soluble pesticides (e.g., amitrole) is spilled, and the spill occurs on sandy or gravelly soils, the pesticide may seep into the well in succeeding years during the spring melt or under heavy rainfall conditions.
+If a large quantity of highly soluble pesticides (for example, amitrole) is spilled, and the spill occurs on sandy or gravelly soils, the pesticide may seep into the well in succeeding years during the spring melt or under heavy rainfall conditions.
 When only water is removed from the well and not the contaminated soil, decontamination can take from 6 months to 3 years, and in some cases the well has to be abandoned.

 Treatment options such as activated carbon filters are available for decontaminating water when installed on a drinking water line.
 However, abandonment of the well and finding an alternative drinking water supply is the recommended option.